-First impressions last and that also applies in business and employment, like attracting new clients or recruiting new talent.
-Depending on what the employer can afford, the new office can be in a prestigious business address in Metro Manila such as PBCom Tower, Rockwell or Enterprise Tower or more modest but well-maintained, modern office locations.
+First impressions last, and that also applies in business and employment, like attracting new clients or recruiting new talent.
+Depending on what the employer can afford, the new office can be in a prestigious business address in Metro Manila such as PBCom Tower, Rockwell, or Enterprise Tower or more modest but well-maintained, new office locations.
 Having such presentable office — both in address location and physical appearance — will likely excite workers and boost their productivity as well as create a good first impression to clients and customers.

 Size of building

-A good working condition must be provided for smooth office function.
-Provisions for adequate water and power supply, lighting and ventilation should be available.
-The office building should be free from dust, noise, fumes and obnoxious smells.
+A good working condition must be provided for smooth office functions.
+Provisions for adequate water and power supply, lighting, and ventilation should be available.
+The office building should be free from dust, noise, fumes, and obnoxious smells.

 Offices with access to amenities nearby — if not provided within the office premises — are a big plus to those who use them.
-For example, does the new location offer ample parking space for workers, executives and clients to use?
-And speaking of work/life balance being adopted by many companies, having good access to well-stocked pantry, electrical fittings and telephone lines, adequate toilet facilities, spacious and well-ventilated working spaces and presence of nearby fitness gyms, fine restaurants and leisure parks also score high when selecting your new office.
+For example, does the new location offer ample parking space for workers, executives, and clients to use?
+Speaking of work/life balance being adopted by many companies, having good access to a well-stocked pantry, electrical fittings and telephone lines, adequate toilet facilities, spacious and well-ventilated working spaces, and presence of nearby fitness gyms, fine restaurants, and leisure parks also score high when selecting your new office.

-The office building should ensure safety of office personnel, records and other vital assets.
-Not just built on strong foundation and maintained regularly, it should also include a sound evacuation plan, 24-hour security staff and CCTV monitoring features.
-Additional security features such as biometric access also adds another layer of safety.
+The office building should ensure the safety of office personnel, records, and other vital assets.
+Not just built on a strong foundation and maintained regularly, it should also include a sound evacuation plan, 24-hour security staff, and CCTV monitoring features.
+Additional security features, such as biometric access, also adds another layer of safety.

-It’s important for clients and workers to work safely have that sense of security when they are inside or within the building’s vicinity.
-They should feel safe when travelling to and from it by local transport, bicycle and even when by foot.
+Clients and workers need to work safely, have that sense of security when they are inside or within the building’s vicinity.
+They should feel safe when traveling to and from it by local transport, bicycle, and even when on foot.

-Anticipating productivity and efficiency among office workers and potential for company growth, the new location should suit to your company’s current and future needs.
-The office layout may be square, rectangular, long, narrow or L shaped as desired.
-Square or rectangular space ensures better utilization of space and efficiency of office employees is also increased in the long run.
+For better productivity and efficiency among office workers and potential for company growth, the new location should suit your company’s current and future needs.
+The office layout may be square, rectangular, long, narrow, or L shaped as desired.
+Square or rectangular space ensures better utilization of space, and the efficiency of office employees is also increased in the long run.
 The available space should be big enough to comfortably accommodate all your furniture, electronic equipment, and staff desks and working tables.

 Condition of surroundings

-Is the office located on a developed area that already provide facilities?
+Is the office located in a developed area that already provides facilities?
 Or is it earmarked for future development and offered on the cheap?
-Be aware of the latter as future construction may present industrial noise, pollution, traffic disruption and other inconveniences that might affect office productivity.
+Be aware of the latter as future construction may present industrial noise, pollution, traffic disruption, and other inconveniences that might affect office productivity.